Shrapnel (DC Comics)

-Shrapnel (Mark Scheffer) is a supervillain appearing in media published by DC Comics, primarily as an enemy of the Outsiders and the Doom Patrol.
+Shrapnel (Mark Scheffer) is a supervillain appearing in American comic books published by DC Comics, primarily as an enemy of the Outsiders and the Doom Patrol.

 Shrapnel has appeared in Batman: The Brave and the Bold and the second season of Arrow, voiced by Greg Ellis in the former and portrayed by Sean Maher in the latter.

 Publication history

 Shrapnel first appeared in Doom Patrol vol. 2, #7 and was created by Paul Kupperberg and Erik Larsen.

 Fictional character biography

 Little about Shrapnel's past and identity is known, although it is known that his name is Mark Scheffer and that he has an ex-wife and two daughters.
 Shrapnel has tried to stay incognito, but failed to do so after deciding to kill anyone who caught even a glimpse of him.

 Shrapnel is discovered by the Doom Patrol in Kansas while on a murder spree and forced into combat by the team.
 Celsius quickly floods Shrapnel, encasing him within a block of ice.
-Shrapnel blows the ice apart, hitting Celsius point blank and causing her to be hospitalized.
+He blows the ice apart, hitting Celsius point blank and causing her to be hospitalized.
 Tempest realizes that Shrapnel is composed of organic cells creating a single consciousness that feeds on the blood of victims.

 Shrapnel later joins the Secret Society of Super Villains and the Cyborg Revenge Squad.
 He is among the villains exiled to another planet in Salvation Run.